petebachant/petebachant.github.io/_posts/2024-11-11-office-repro.markdown

 Everyone knows that when you want to get serious about reproducibility you need to stop using Microsoft Word and Excel and become a computer hacker, right?
-There is some truth to that, that working with simpler, less interactive tools is typically better for producing permanent artifacts and being somewhat certain about how they were produced, but it's not mandatory.
+There is some truth to that, that working with simpler, open source, less interactive tools is typically better for producing permanent artifacts and being somewhat certain about how they were produced, but it's not mandatory.

-It's also not usually mandatory to work in a reproducible way, i.e., sharing all code, data, and other important information so that others can create the same results.
+It's also not usually mandatory to work in a reproducible or open way, i.e., sharing all code, data, and other important information so that others can create the same results.
 These days, many journals are requiring a "data availability statement"